balderdashy/sails-docs/concepts/Assets/DisablingGrunt.md

 }
 ```

-### Can I customize this for SASS, Angular, client-side Jade templates, etc?
+### Can I customize this for SASS, Angular, client-side templates, etc?

 Yep!
 Just replace the relevant grunt task in your `tasks/` directory, or add a new one.
 Like [SASS](https://github.com/sails101/using-sass) for example.